Immigration Statistics Fast Facts

 Legal Immigration Statistics:

-Residents becoming naturalized citizens in 2014 had spent a median of seven years in LPR status.
-Immigrants born in Asia and Africa had the shortest wait time, six years, while those from North America had the longest wait time, 10 years.
+Residents becoming naturalized citizens in 2016 had spent a median of seven years in LPR status.
+Immigrants born in Asia and Africa had the shortest wait time, six years, while those from North America and Oceania had the longest wait time,10 years.

 Undocumented Immigration Statistics:

-2012 - The Department of Homeland Security estimates that there are 11.4 million unauthorized immigrants living in the United States, down from 11.5 million in 2011.
+2017 - The Department of Homeland Security estimates that there were 12.1 million unauthorized immigrants living in the United States in 2014, up from 11.6 million in 2010.
 The top countries of origin are:

-2012 - The Department of Homeland Security estimates that there are 11.4 million unauthorized immigrants living in the United States, down from 11.5 million in 2011.
+2017 - The Department of Homeland Security estimates that there were 12.1 million unauthorized immigrants living in the United States in 2014, up from 11.6 million in 2010.
 The top countries of origin are:

 -- Texas (16%)